JOY Teen USA

 Successful families defined

-A successful family is one that understands the call and executes hospitality under the Lordship of Christ.
+A successful family is one that understands hospitality under the Lordship of Christ.
 Some successful families make a fantastic connection with their Basque child.
 Some successful families never make the connection.
 The success of a family is not determined by the connection made with the child.
 A successful family believes that this experience is God’s will and faithfully experiences all that He offers in that call.

 Successful families have similar gifts